anchit-iitm/testAndTrailsV2/mlops_week4_transcript.md

 5.  **Conclusion (Explaining Errors & Learnings)**
     * **Show:** Keep showing the successful CML comment.
     * **Say:** "This pipeline is working now, but I encountered several errors.
 My biggest challenge was a `cml: command not found` error.
-I fixed this by installing CML using `npm` instead of `pip` and using `npx cml` to run it.
-I also had to add a `permissions` block to my YAML file to give the action permission to write a comment."
+I fixed this by installing CML using `npm` instead of `pip` and using `cml` to run it.
+I also had to add a `permissions` block to my YAML file to give the action permission to write a comment.
+Also to mentions there was a bit of an issue with the `gcp authentication` that i had to fix"
     * **Say:** "My main learning from this assignment was how to tie everything together.
-I learned how to automate data validation, model testing, and reporting, which is exactly what a real MLOps team does.
-Using CML to get instant feedback in a pull request is a very powerful tool for collaboration."
+I learned how to automate data validation, model testing, and reporting, which is exactly what a real MLOps team does."